What's the Best Everyday Supplement for Constipation?

 When you take your supplements can make a big difference in how well they work and how you feel.
 For fiber supplements, timing is crucial.
 It's best to take them with a meal, and you must drink plenty of water throughout the day.
 Without enough water, fiber can actually make constipation worse.
 If you're new to fiber, it's wise to begin with small amounts to let your body adjust and avoid gas or bloating.
 For probiotic supplements, many people find they work best on an empty stomach, like first thing in the morning.
 Magnesium can be taken any time, but some prefer taking it at night to support relaxation and a good night's sleep.

-How to Build a Habit That Sticks
+Simple Ways to Build a Habit That Sticks

 Consistency is what turns a new action into a lasting habit.
 The best way to stay consistent is to link your supplement routine to something you already do every day.
 This is called "habit stacking."
 For example, you could place your supplement bottle right next to your coffee maker to take with your breakfast.
 Or, set it by your toothbrush to take before bed.
 A simple weekly pill organizer can also be a huge help, as it lets you see at a glance if you've taken your dose.
 The most important part is to find a system that works for you.
 A consistent routine removes the guesswork and makes your path to better health much smoother.